GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 Let’s finally see how supporting dark mode looks like in practice.
-Just like with the [Highlander](https://en.wikipedia.org/wiki/Highlander_(film)), with dark mode, *there can be only one*: dark or light, but never both!
+Just like with the [Highlander](https://en.wikipedia.org/wiki/Highlander_(film)), with dark mode *there can be only one*: dark or light, but never both!
 Why do I mention this?
 Because this fact should have an impact on the loading strategy.
 **Please don’t force users to download CSS in the critical rendering path that is for a mode they don’t currently use.**